 Trigger point injections are typically safe low-dose steroid options and local anesthetic.
 The steroid helps to reduce the inflammation and promotes healing of the muscle tissue, while the anesthetic provides pain relief.

-Where the doctor will inject the medicine?
+Where will the doctor inject the medicine?

 The trigger points are often times described as knots in specific areas where multiple muscle bands meet.
 The doctor will mark and target the trigger point muscle bands so the medicine is injected exactly where it is needed.